-Students in 9th, 10th & 11th grades must take 8 "blocks" of study (equaling either 7.5, 8.0 or 8.5 total credits) for the school year.
-Seniors must take 7 blocks of study including Senior Capstone.
-However, seniors may request an additional course to put them at 8 "blocks" of study, though this is not recommended due to the extra work involved in applying to college.
-As a result, students will select 31 total blocks of study over 4 years at SJA Jeju, creating a total of 13 electives for students to advance further in one or more subjects, or to explore multiple electives to broaden their academic experience.
+Students in 9th and 10th grade must take 10 "blocks" of study (equaling 10 total credits) for the school year.
+11th grade students must take a minimum of 8 blocks of study or 8.0 credits.
+12th grade students must take a minimum of 7 blocks of study including Senior Capstone.
+Seniors may request additional courses to put them at 8 or more "blocks" of study, though this is not recommended due to the extra work involved in applying to college.
+(Students in good academic standing may take up to 10 blocks of study per school year.
+Students who choose less than 10 blocks of study will be placed into study hall classes.)
+As a result, students will select a minimum 31 total blocks of study over 4 years at SJA Jeju, creating a total of 13 electives for students to advance further in one or more subjects, or to explore multiple electives to broaden their academic experience.